shinigami-eyes/shinigami-eyes/README.md

 No, the check is done offline, on your computer.

 ## Which criteria is used to determine the label?
 This extension is focused on anti-trans (including anti-nonbinary) sentiment, of all flavors: radfem/terf, religious, alt-right etc. (although most of the data is about the first group).
+See below for more details.

 ## I think a page is labeled incorrectly
 Right click its link, `Shinigami Eyes` -> `Mark as (whatever is appropriate)`.
 Your contribution will help us improve this extension.